 Prerequisite and Transition Courses for the ADN to MSN program

 Prerequisite courses must be completed at an accredited college with a grade of C or higher.
-If the applicant has prerequisite courses which are not completed prior to the application deadline, the courses must be completed prior to fall entry into the program.
-An updated official transcript must be sent to the Graduate School upon course completion.
+Prerequisite courses must be completed prior to the application deadline.

 Prerequisite courses (to be completed prior to the start of the program) include: